Mindset Book Summary, You have Fixed or Growth Mindset

 1) Fixed v/s Growth

-Fixed Mindset People with a fixed mindset believe that qualities are set in stone, creating urgency to prove themselves over and over.
+Fixed Mindset People with a fixed mindset believe that qualities are set in stone, creating urgency to prove themselves repeatedly.
 They have to win at all times.
 They need to look smart.
-Hence, they miss out on opportunities to ask, learn, many things.
+Hence, they miss opportunities to ask and learn many things.

-Growth Mindset This growth mindset is based on the belief that your basic qualities are things you can cultivate through your efforts, your strategies, and help from others.
+Growth Mindset This growth mindset is based on the belief that your essential qualities are things you can cultivate through your efforts, your strategies, and help from others.

-The passion for stretching yourself and sticking to it, even (or especially) when it’s not going well, is the hallmark of the growth mindset.
+The hallmark of the growth mindset is the passion for stretching yourself and sticking to it, even (or especially) when it’s not going well.

 2) Failure